CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### General Knowledge

-Represented by historians, bookworms, detectives and street smarts.
-General Knowledge is the art of listening to rumors, recalling information, performing deductive analysis, and applying it where it is needed most.
+Represented by historians, bookworms, detectives or street smart individuals.
+General Knowledge is the art of listening to rumors, recalling information, performing deductive/logical analysis, and applying it where it is needed most.
 On the street smarts side, it keeps you from going too close to dangerous gang territory, it lets you know who and where to avoid.

-A character with a specific knowledge skill (such as a vocational skill) strongly related to the task being attempted would always have an easier skill check than a character using general knowledge.
+A character with a specific knowledge skill (such as a Vocational Skill) strongly related to the task being attempted would always have an easier skill check than a character using General Knowledge.
 For instance, a baker and a detective are trying to determine which pastry shop made the poisoned box of pastries at a crime scene.
 The baker using his "Baker Knowledge" skill might only be required to achieve a Common skill check (CL 1) were as the detective using his General Knowledge skill might be required to make a Uncommon skill check (CL 2).

 ### Will